astropi-b/Orbita/README.md

 # Orbita
-Agastya's Orbit Plotter
+Agastya's Orbit Simulator

-It is a simple orbit simulation with given parameters  solar mass, semi-major axis and eccentricity.
+It is a basic single planet orbit simulation with given parameters  solar mass, semi-major axis and eccentricity.